supertree-toolkit/stk/doc/tutorial.rst

 In the GUI use :menuselection:`STK Function --> Sub taxa` and then :menuselection:`Import subs` to import the subs file.
 Then click :menuselection:`Sub taxa`.
+Give the filename :file:`Anomura_subbed.phyml` and click save.
 This will give you a warning message.
 This is fine, so click OK (we want to put in new taxa).
 Now save the currently open file (:file:`Anomura.phyml`) as a new *history* entry has been added, containing details of the substitution.
+You now have *two* files: your original with an additional history event detailing the substitutions done, and a new file where the substitutions have taken place (including a history event stating how the file was created).

 Removing polyphyletic taxa